69 Anatomy and Physiology

 A foundational anatomy textbook organized by body systems with a focus on inclusive and equitable instruction.
 As of Jan, 2024 it has had 2.7 million page views and 1.8 million visitors and 16,000 downloads.

-Body Physics: Motion to Metabolism (CC BY-NC-SA) by Lawrence Davis
+Body Physics: Motion to Metabolism by Lawrence Davis (CC BY-NC-SA).

 This textbook sticks to the basic functioning of the human body, from motion to metabolism, as a common theme through which fundamental physics topics are introduced.
 Related practice, reinforcement and Lab activities are included.